limbernie/limbernie.github.io/_posts/2020-03-28-sniper-htb-walkthrough.md

    force user = nobody
 ```

-Let\'s put in the following file in that share and start the service.
+Let's put in the following file in that share and start the service.

 ```
 echo '<?php phpinfo(); ?>' > info.php && systemctl start smbd